karimarttila/karimarttila.github.io/_posts/2018-09-11-exploring-kubernetes-with-minikube.md

 ### Introduction

 I'm currently working in an Azure project and team members are considering to move various applications from VM to containers and run them in a Kubernetes cluster.
 They asked me to explore the Azure Kubernetes capabilities and document my experiences.
-While I was working on this assignment I thought that I could write two blog articles regarding my work: "Exploring Kubernetes with Minikube" (this article) and "[Running Azure Kubernetes Service (AKS)](https://medium.com/@kari.marttila/running-azure-kubernetes-service-aks-882faad43f2c)" (next article).
+While I was working on this assignment I thought that I could write two blog articles regarding my work: "Exploring Kubernetes with Minikube" (this article) and [Running Azure Kubernetes Service (AKS)]({% post_url 2018-09-24-running-azure-kubernetes-service-aks %}) (next article).

 ### What is Kubernetes?